sunfounder/raspad3/docs/source/appendix.rst

 After the restart is complete, use the following command line to check whether the camera is available.

-If the camera screen appears, it means that the camera is installed successfully, otherwise the FFC cable needs to be plugged in and unplugged again.
+If the camera screen appears it means that the camera is installed successfully.
+Otherwise the FFC cable needs to be unplugged and plugged in again.

 .. code-block:: python